-A Welfare Officer and a Deputy Welfare Officer have been appointed for the event and will act as the point of contact for any allegations or concerns.
+A Welfare Officer has been appointed for the event and will act as the point of contact for any allegations or concerns.

 Their contact details will be available at Race Control and will be made known to all race officials.